What is Divorce Counseling?

-Like marriage, divorce is one of life’s toughest transitions.
+Like marriage, divorce is one of life’s most significant relationship transitions.
 Despite its prevalence, divorce is extremely painful for all members of the family.
 According to the U.S. Census Bureau, almost half of all marriages end in divorce, and one-third of all breakups occur within the first five years of marriage – the time when most couples start families.
-Divorce is a highly stressful and life changing event.
-The sheer volume of legal, emotional and logistical issues that need to be addressed can be monumental.
+Divorce is a highly stressful and life-changing event.
+The sheer volume of legal, emotional, and logistical issues that need to be addressed can be monumental.
 In addition, the idea of creating an entirely new life for yourself can feel paralyzing.

-However, it is important to realize that things do get better with time and there are professional divorce counselors that provide valuable advice and support through this process.
-Search TherapyTribe therapist directory for a therapist specializing in divorce counseling.
-Learn more about how to resume a fulfilling and successful life after divorce, minimize the impact of your divorce on any children you may have, and better understand where the relationship failed so you don’t make the same mistakes again.
+It is important to realize that things do get better with time and there are professional divorce counselors that provide valuable advice and support through this process.
+A divorce counselor will guide you through this painful and uncertain time and give you the tools you need to move on in a positive and healthy way.
+Divorce counseling teaches you how to resume a fulfilling and successful life after divorce, minimize the impact of your divorce on any children you may have, and better understand where the relationship failed so you don’t make the same mistakes again.

 Marriage and Divorce Counseling